Exadra37/elixir-scribe/README.md

 ## Roadmap

 The roadmap is extensive and due to the continuous high efforts and commitments to develop and maintain everything I may only provide some of the features to Sponsors and/or as Pro versions that will require a paid license.

+### Elixir Scribe Next Release

+The next release will be `0.3.0`, and will contain the following new generators:

+* `scribe.gen.domain`
+* `scribe.gen.html`

+The release data is expected to be around the middle of July 2024.

 ### Elixir Scribe Generators